-- 20. (1) A special purpose vehicle must - - (a) must have subscription interest as specified in its investment plan; with an investor that is desirous of investing in the special purpose vehicle, that specifies - - (b) must enter into a subscription agreement, not inconsistent with the investment plan; , with an investor that is desirous of investing in the special purpose vehicle, that specifies - - (i) the total committed capital of the investor to the special purpose vehicle; and to drawdown the committed capital subject thereto that the special purpose vehicle may only effect a drawdown of the committed capital or a part thereof when such drawdown is necessary to make a specific unlisted investment already identified at the time of the drawdown.
+- 20. (1) A special purpose vehicle must - - (a) must have subscription interest as specified in its investment plan; with an investor that is desirous of investing in the special purpose vehicle, that specifies -

+- (b) must enter into a subscription agreement, not inconsistent with the investment plan; , with an investor that is desirous of investing in the special purpose vehicle, that specifies - - (i) the total committed capital of the investor to the special purpose vehicle: and - (ii) the period within which the special purpose vehicle has the right to drawdown the committed capital subject thereto that the special purpose vehicle may only effect a drawdown of the committed capital or a part thereof when such drawdown is necessary to make a specific unlisted investment already identified at the time of the drawdown.